athnomedical/NSDD-SSL/README.md

-# Pre-trained models from NSDD
+# Pre-trained Models from NSDD

-This repository contains checkpoints of ResNet-18 model pre-trained by using dermatological images in National Skin Disease Database of Japan (NSDD).
+This repository provides checkpoints for ResNet-18 and ResNet-50 models, pre-trained on dermatological images from the National Skin Disease Database of Japan (NSDD).

 ## Usage

-To load the pre-trained model, use the following code snippet:
+To load the checkpoint for ResNet-18, use the following code snippet:

 ```python
 import torch